Shape—Career Discovery App

 Strategy

-For the strategy part of this project, I created user personas, an empathy map, user journeys, and looked at opportunities using the 5 E’s.
+For the strategy part of this project, I created user personas, an empathy map, user journeys, and looked at opportunities by seeing how the two user personas would engage with the app by working through the customer journey 5E’s—entice, enter, engage, exit, and extend.

 An empathy map showing what students say, do, their pains, and their gains